 - Move the breath down and lower your pelvic floor, letting it relax and open

-- Exhale and allow the air to move out of you without effort starting from the ribs down towards to the pelvic floor
+- Exhale and allow the air to move out of you without effort starting from the ribs down towards the pelvic floor.

-- Count to keep each breath long and even, 3 seconds in and 3 seconds out.
-Repeat for 5 minutes daily
+- Count to keep each breath long and even, three seconds in and three seconds out.
+Repeat for five minutes daily.

 - Kneel with your bottom on your heels and your forehead resting comfortably on the ground.

-- Inhale and imagine stretching the back of your T-shirt with your ribs and relaxing the muscles around your tailbone as the air fills your lungs
+- Inhale and imagine stretching the back of your shirt with your ribs and relaxing the muscles around your tailbone as the air fills your lungs.

-- Repeat 5 cycles of breathing in this position
+- Repeat five cycles of breathing in this position.

 - Lie face down on a mat and place your hands by your shoulders.

-- Do 3 cycles of breathing in this upward position allowing your abdominal wall to stretch.
-Lower again and repeat 5 times
+- Do three cycles of breathing in this upward position allowing your abdominal wall to stretch.
+Lower again and repeat five times.

 - Lie on your back with your knees bent and place one foot on the opposite knee.

-- Lift the leg underneath and take hold of it with your hands
+- Lift the bottom leg and take hold of it around the thigh with your hands.

-- Draw your underneath leg in towards your chest to stretch your outer hip muscles.
+- Draw your bottom leg in towards your chest to stretch your outer hip muscles.

-- Hold for 30 seconds while practising your abdominal breathing (exercise 1)
+- Hold for 30 seconds while practicing your abdominal breathing from earlier.

 Physiotherapists specializing in women’s health offer highly effective, non-surgical treatments to relieve this condition and can prescribe a program of exercises tailored to your own individual needs.